 The nature of sex differences in vulnerability to drug abuse is not known.
 Although it is probable that psychosocial factors have an impact, converging evidence from animal studies suggest that fluctuating ovarian hormones have an important role in these differences.
 There is little experimental work done in this domain in humans, apart from the finding that the subjective response to amphetamines is increased during the follicular phase of the menstrual cycle [602; 603].
-In rats, cocaine self-administration varies across the oestrous cycle [604], and high doses of oestradiol facilitate cocaine self-administration in female rats is abolished in ovariectomised animals, but can be reversed with administration of oestradiol [606].
-These data suggest that oestrogens facilitate dopaminergic function [607-609].
+In rats, cocaine self-administration varies across the oestrous cycle [604], and high doses of oestradiol facilitate cocaine self-administration [605].
+Moreover, the enhanced acquisition of cocaine self-administration in female rats is abolished in ovariectomized animals, but can be reversed with administration of oestradiol [606].
+These data suggest that oestogens facilitate dopaminergic function [607-609].